New York Residential Lease Agreement

 Applies to New York rentals of properties which contain 3 or fewer units.

-When a New York property contains three or fewer units, the landlord can’t rent them out without providing a conspicuous, bolded notice disclosing the status (or absence) of a certificate of occupancy.
-A certificate of occupancy is a legal guarantee that all building codes are met, fees paid, and paperwork completed for the property.
+A New York property with three or fewer units can’t be rented out without a conspicuous, bolded notice disclosing the status (or absence) of a certificate of occupancy.
+A certificate of occupancy guarantees all building codes are met, fees paid, and paperwork completed for the property.

 New and existing buildings must have a certificate of occupancy unless built as a residential building before 1938.
 Landlords may provide tenants with an actual copy of the certificate of occupancy, rather than the original.